dsaucez/RESCOM17/README.md

 2. How to compute routes?

-Due to the short time of the lab session and to focus on the concepts, the lab will be realized on a simple home-made SDN controller written in Python that abstracts the technology used to implement SDN.
+Due to the short time of the lab session and to focus on the concepts, the lab will be realized on a simple home-made SDN controller written in Python and a switch implemented in P4 and Python.

 ## Background